ajeyln/W3_School_Python_Coding/readme.md

+<h1 align="center">Python Scripts</h1>

-This repository contains Python scripts, which I have referred from W3-School https://www.w3schools.com/python/python_intro.asp
+This repository contains Python scripts, which I have referred from [W3-School](https://www.w3schools.com/python/python_intro.asp)

-These scripts are very basic and can easily understand by Python beginners.
+W3-School is good plattform to learn Python programming language escpacilly for beginners, who are instrested to learn new languages.
+In this website the concepts of python programming language are clearly expalined with small examples,which will enhance the intrests on learning python.

-I have divided the scripts into three parts
+#### I have divided the scripts into three parts

  1. **Python Home** - you will find small scripts with various syntax and commands and I have tried to cover all topic in Python.
  2. **File Handling** - In this section you can understand how to open, read, write, and delete files using python scripts.